Restorative Dental Care

-The implants themselves are tiny titanium posts that are placed into the jawbone where teeth are missing.
+The Dental Implants themselves are tiny titanium posts that are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-In addition, implants can help preserve facial structure, preventing bone deterioration which may occur when teeth are missing.
+In addition, Dental Implants can help preserve facial structure, preventing bone deterioration which may occur when teeth are missing.

-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history review.
-During the consultation visit, your specific needs and considerations will be addressed by the doctor.
+If, like many others, you feel Implant Dentistry is the choice for you, we ask that you undergo a Dental/Radiographic Examination and health history review.
+During the consultation visit, your specific needs and considerations will be addressed by Dr. Sorin.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

-For most patients, the placement of dental implants involves two surgical procedures.
+For most patients, the placement of Dental Implants involves two surgical procedures.
 First, implants are placed within your jawbone.
-For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
+For the first 3 to 6 months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, we design the final bridgework or denture, which will ultimately improve both function and aesthetics.

-After the implant has bonded to the jawbone, the second phase begins.
-Your oral surgeon or periodontist will uncover the implants and attach a small healing collar.
+After the Dental Implant has bonded to the jawbone, the second phase begins.
+Your Oral Surgeon or Periodontist will uncover the implants and attach a small healing collar.
 Then, we will be able to begin making your new teeth.
 An impression must be taken.
-Then posts or attachments can be connected to the implants.
+Then posts or attachments can be connected to the Dental Implants.
 The teeth replacements are then made over the posts or attachments.
-The entire procedure usually takes six to eight months.
+The entire procedure usually takes 6 to 8 months.
 Most patients do not experience any disruption in their daily life.